-The overall program goals of AFSAR are to:
+The objectives of AFSAR are to:

-- Support and promote the conservation, protection and recovery of target species and their habitats on Indigenous lands or traditionally used territories; and
+- support and promote the conservation, protection and recovery of target species and their habitats on Indigenous lands or traditionally used territories and

-- Support the engagement and cooperation of Indigenous Peoples in the conservation and recovery of the target species, their habitats and SARA processes.
+- support the engagement and cooperation of Indigenous Peoples in the conservation and recovery of the target species, their habitats and SARA processes

-The AFSAR Program’s expected results are:
+The expected results of AFSAR are:

-- Canada’s wildlife and habitat is conserved and protected;
+- Canada’s wildlife and habitat is conserved and protected

-- Canada’s species at risk are recovered; and
+- Canada’s species at risk are recovered and

 - Indigenous Peoples are engaged in conservation

 In order to be eligible, proposed projects must target the following species:

 - species listed on Schedule 1 of SARA (except those listed as extirpated), and/or

 - species that have been assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as endangered, threatened, or of special concern but have not yet been listed on Schedule 1 of SARA.

 Up to 20% of the available funds will be directed towards projects targeting species that are not listed on Schedule 1 of SARA but assessed by COSEWIC as endangered, threatened or special concern.
 The majority of program funds (i.e., at least 80%) will be directed to projects targeting species listed on Schedule 1 of SARA.
 Priorities within these eligible species are listed below.
 Please consult this list to determine if your proposal could have a higher chance of success.

 - habitat protection and securement